 - A written examination.

 Thinking of Becoming Board Certified?
 Download the Informational Flyer.

 Board Certification Applications for Lawyers

 All applicants for board certification or recertification should carefully read the Rules Regulating The Florida Bar (Rules) and be sure you have met each of the requirements prior to filing your application.
 Unless the Rules provide for a waiver of a specific requirement, each of the requirements must be met by the dates indicated in the rule.
 There is a link to the Rules located below on this page.

-If you were originally certified in 1998, 2003, 2008, or 2013, the Application for Recertification must be postmarked by July 31, 2018.
-All requirements for recertification are to be completed by July 31, 2018, unless you file a recertification extension request.
+If you were originally certified in 1989, 1994, 1999, 2004, 2009, or 2014 you are due to file your recertification application in 2019.
+The application for recertification must be postmarked by July 31, 2019.
+All requirements for recertification are to be completed by this date unless you submit a recertification file extension request.